MrToph/cmichelio/src/pages/releasing-my-first-eos-dapp/releasing-my-first-eos-dapp.md

 I set up an NPM project and use Node with [eosjs](https://github.com/EOSIO/eosjs) instead of the `cleos` CLI for everything.
 In the end, I'm just running NPM scripts again, which I and most web developers find really convenient.

 I can just run `npm run deploy` to deploy my smart contract to my local node, and then `npm run @transfer` to run the transfer action on my deployed smart contract.
-If there's interest, I can create a scaffolding tool `create-eos-app` that already sets up an EOS project like this, similar to `create-react-app`.
+If there's interest, I could create a scaffolding tool `create-eos-app` that already sets up an EOS project like this, similar to `create-react-app`.

 ### The Smart Contract
 The smart contract is only about 200 lines of C++ code.